kambi-ng/blog/_posts/2023-06-23-adding_monad_to_golang-mustafasegf.md

     isErr bool
 }
 ```
-after that, we just need to implement map, getter, unwrap, and constructor right? well... yeah but that's tedious and thankfully there's already a good golang package called [`samber/mo`](https://github.com/samber/mo) that already implements most of the stuff that we need.
+After that, we just need to implement map, getter, unwrap, and constructor right?
+Well... yeah but that's tedious and thankfully there's already a good golang package called [`samber/mo`](https://github.com/samber/mo) that already implements most of the stuff that we need.

 Now let's try to make a simple http server.